jarlbrak/node-flair-api-ts/README.md

 ## Changelog

-### Latest Update
+### Version 2.0.0 (Breaking Changes)
+- **BREAKING**: Package renamed from `flair-api-ts` to `@jarlbrak/flair-api-ts`
-- Updated to support OAuth 2.0 authentication
+- **BREAKING**: Updated to OAuth 2.0 authentication (OAuth 1.0 no longer supported)
-- Added support for HVAC units (minisplits)
+- Added support for HVAC units (minisplits) with full control capabilities
 - Added support for thermostats, bridges, and remote sensors
-- Added webhook registration support
+- Added webhook registration for real-time updates
-- Added schedule management
+- Added schedule management functionality
-- Enhanced Structure model with location, setup, and advanced attributes
+- Enhanced Structure model with 30+ new attributes (location, setup, hold settings, etc.)
-- Improved TypeScript type definitions
+- Improved TypeScript type definitions and added new enums
+- Fixed OAuth token refresh to use correct client instance

+### Migration from 1.x
+If upgrading from the original `flair-api-ts` package:
+1. Update your import to use `@jarlbrak/flair-api-ts`
+2. OAuth endpoints have changed from `/oauth/token` to `/oauth2/token`
+3. Ensure you have OAuth 2.0 credentials (OAuth 1.0 is no longer supported)